Real property: Immobility

 Real property is immobile.
 Owners cannot move their land to a better location, such as another city, for sale.
 Thus the fixed location of a parcel of land directly affects, and is a major determinant of, its value.

 However, products of the land, such as minerals and crops, can be transported.

 Externalities

 Changes that take place nearby will directly affect the real property's value.
 Real property is vulnerable to externalities due to its immobile nature.
 External factors outside of the real property will affect the value of the real property, for example, the noises that neighbouring people and construction sites produce.

 Development

 A location of desired resources will draw attention to the location.
-Natural locational attractions include water supply, climate, soil fertility, water frontage, and mineral deposits.
+Natural locational attractions include water supply, climate, soil fertility, waterfrontage, and mineral deposits.
 As the area develops revolving around such natural resources, these developments become components to look for when determining land use and real property values.
 The surrounding development and proximity, such as markets and transportation routes, will also determine the value of the real property.